Elliot-Sones/Neural_Networks_Fundamentals/README.md

 - **Implementation** – Stride-1 CNN with pooling, dropout, Adam, and auto-tuning to streamline training.
 - **Result** – Consistently around 90% dev accuracy powering the production Gradio demo.

-For detailed implementation, explanation and results see the [MNSIT-100 README](MNIST-100/README.md)
+For detailed implementation, explanation and results see the [CNN README](2.CNN//README.md)

 ## 3. Recurrent Neural Network: Hand drawn doodles classification.
 [Try the RNN here]()

 #### Simple explanation

+For detailed implementation and results, see the [RNN README](3.RNN/README.md)